RuizOsvaldo/ruizosvaldo.github.io/about.md

 permalink: /about/
 ---

-# About Me
+## About Me

-I am an aspiring Data Analyst with expertise in Python, SQL, and statistical analysis.
-Passionate about turning data into actionable insights.
+I'm an aspiring data analyst with a strong passion for turning raw data into meaningful insights.
+I have experience working with tools like Python, SQL, Excel, and Tableau, and I'm continually expanding my skills in data visualization, statistical analysis, and predictive modeling.
+I enjoy solving real-world problems through data and am focused on building a career where I can support decision-making with clear, data-driven strategies.
+I’m actively seeking opportunities to apply my knowledge, grow within the field, and contribute to impactful analytical projects.

 ## Technical Skills
 - **Programming:** Python, SQL, R, Java